 What are the advantages and challenges of authoritative parenting

 Authoritative parenting is known to be the ideal parenting style, and it is easy to see why.
-It seems to be the most balanced among the parenting types, and it has great benefits.
+It seems to be the most balanced among the parenting types and has great benefits.
 However, authoritative parenting also has its pitfalls and difficulties.
 Let us take a look at the advantages and challenges of authoritative parenting.

 Advantages of authoritative parenting